Micro-atmosphere method

-The micro-atmosphere method is an antimicrobial testing method involving the use of potentially bacteriostatic or fungicidal compounds which are obtained from the volatile oils of plants, such as citronella grass.
-This method involves the use of essential oils, a growth medium, a selection of bacterial or cultures and an incubator.
+The micro-atmosphere method is an antimicrobial sensitivity testing method involving the use of potentially bacteriostatic or fungicidal compounds which are obtained from the volatile oils of plants, such as citronella grass.
+This method involves the use of essential oils, a growth medium, a selection of bacterial or fungal cultures, and an incubator.

 Method

-In this microbiological procedure, theoretically, the antibacterial or anti-fungal activity of the volatile oils from a chosen plant may be tested against a selection of gram-positive and gram-negative bacteria or a species of fungi.
+In this microbiological procedure, theoretically, the antibacterial or anti-fungal activity of the volatile oils from a chosen plant may be tested against a selection of gram-positive and gram-negative bacteria or a species of fungus.
 The growth of the bacteria or fungi are then monitored on a timely basis to measure the bacteriostatic or anti-fungal activity of the volatile oils.
 In some cases, a complete inhibition of growth for the bacteria tested can be observed.

 Dilution of essential oils

 Before it can be tested, the essential oils are first diluted to produce solutions of varying concentrations.
 In this way, the minimum inhibitory concentration can be calculated to obtain the most cost-effective antimicrobial agent.